 iShares Commodities Select Strategy ETF (NASDAQ:COMT)

 This ETF focuses on offering investors broad exposure to commodity investments through futures and commodity producer’s stocks.
-As of October 26, 2018, the fund’s 196 individual holdings totaled nearly $740 million in total assets.
-Cash and equity investments are approximately 83%, with cash accounting for more the than half of the ETF’s total assets.
+It invests in a combination of exchange-traded futures, options and contracts and tracks no individual index.
+As of January 4, 2021 the fund’s 90 individual holdings totaled nearly $216 million in total assets.
+Cash accounts for the vast majority of the fund’s assets, making up 93.4% of the portfolio.

 Dividend increases and dividend decreases, new dividend announcements, dividend suspensions and other dividend changes occur daily.
 To make sure you don’t miss any important announcements, sign up for our E-mail Alerts.
 Let us do the hard work of gathering the data and sending the relevant information directly to your inbox.